nodejs/node/doc/api/fs.md

 `encoding` is the expected string encoding.

 The callback will receive the arguments `(err, written, string)` where `written` specifies how many _bytes_ the passed string required to be written.
-Note that bytes written is not the same as string characters.
+Bytes written is not necessarily the same as string characters written.
 See [`Buffer.byteLength`][].

-Note that it is unsafe to use `fs.write` multiple times on the same file without waiting for the callback.
-For this scenario, `fs.createWriteStream` is strongly recommended.
+It is unsafe to use `fs.write()` multiple times on the same file without waiting for the callback.
+For this scenario, `fs.createWriteStream()` is recommended.

 On Linux, positional writes don't work when the file is opened in append mode.
 The kernel ignores the position argument and always appends the data to